inspectr-hq/inspectr/README.md

 - **API Proxy** - Forwards incoming requests to a configured backend service and returns the backend response.
 - **Real-time Logging** – Monitor incoming requests as they happen in your terminal and in the Inspectr UI.
 - **History & Replay** – Review past requests with easy filtering and search options, and replay them as needed.
-- **Public Exposure** - Expose your local service to be accessible for remote system, with the ability to define a secured,customizable subdomain.
+- **Public Exposure** - Expose your local API service, AI model or MCP server to be accessible for remote system, with the ability to define a secured, customizable subdomain.
 - **Validation & Debugging** – Identify issues in request structures, missing parameters, and incorrect headers.
 View decoded JWT tokens for faster investigation.
 - **Easy integration** – Capture requests through a Proxy or as Express middleware.
 - **Lightweight & Fast** – Built for performance with minimal dependencies.